-If your console uses Style 1 faders please refer to Appendix A. Style 1 faders have a different button layout, and are slightly different, in the way that the current assignment, interrogated paths and VCA groups are indicated.
+If your console uses the earlier design 'Style 1' faders please refer to Appendix A. Style 1 faders have a different button layout, and are slightly different, in the way that the current assignment, interrogated paths and VCA groups are indicated.